Healing Early Developmental Trauma Video Series

 This Video Series synthesizes the content and curriculum of Myrna's 3-year professional in-class Pre and Perinatal training program (already taught to 8 cohorts over the past 17 years) and numerous seminars and workshops.
 It integrates knowledge from neuroscience, epigenetics, attachment, somatic and trauma informed psychology, and offers straight-forward and effective activity guides and tools for parents and a wide range of professionals who work with babies, children or adults.

 international Practitioners are Available to Support You with Your Studies

 Select Your Region to View Package Pricing Options -

 Healing Early Developmental Trauma Video Series will provide integrated knowledge and practical tools for parents, grandparents, teachers, partners and a wide range of practitioners to support resolution of issues stemming from early developmental trauma such as difficult births, neonatal intensive care, surgeries, hospitalizations of child or parent, adoption, insecure attachment, pre-maturity or mistreatment.

-Each module is a package available as a online download or on memory sticks, consisting of:
+Each module is a package available as a online download and consists of:

 - Several hours of video

 - practical tools, home projects and directions for "personal explorations"

 - complete reference lists including books, current research and online resources